One step at a time

-You should always choose the right type of ladder for the height and nature of your task.
-Our guide will show you how to choose between ladders, stepladders, work platforms or scaffold towers, one step at a time.
+You'll need a ladder for most DIY projects.
+It's important to choose the right type of ladder for the height and nature of your task.
+Our guide will show you how to choose between ladders, stepladders, work platforms or scaffold towers.

 If you hire or borrow equipment, inspect it very carefully before you use it to check there are no dents or splits.
 The feet should also be non-slip and in good condition.

-Choose a stepladder that lets you reach the ceiling, and to the top of the ground-floor windows outside.
-It'll have a locking mechanism to stop the two halves sliding apart - so make sure you use it.
+Choose a step ladder that lets you reach the ceiling and to the top of the ground-floor windows outside.
+It'll have a locking mechanism to stop the two halves sliding apart.
+Make sure you use it.
 Here are some other important things to remember:

 • If you're working outside, make sure you're standing on firm, level ground.
 If the surface is soft, lay down a large wooden board to spread the load.